How to install GQLAlchemy

 Build from source

-Clone or download the GQLAlchemy source code locally and run the following command to build it from source with Poetry:
+Clone or download the GQLAlchemy source code locally and run the following command to build it from source with uv:

 (optional dependencies).
-Alternatively, you can use the -E
+Alternatively, you can use the --extra option to define

 what extras to install: